Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Overview of Recompression

-Applying block compression first prevents fragmentation of repeated runs.
-Without this step, a run like \texttt{aaaa} might be replaced by different pairs (\texttt{aa}, \texttt{aa}), which can result in redundant nonterminals and degrade grammar quality.

-For a string of length $n$, each BComp and PComp round runs in $\bigO(n)$ time and space.
-Since each round reduces the string length by a constant factor, the total number of rounds is $\bigO(\log n)$.
-Therefore, the entire recompression process runs in $\bigO(n)$ time and uses $\bigO(n)$ space~\cite{Jez15}.
+The BComp and PComp steps are applied alternately in rounds, resulting in a sequence of strings $\Text_0, \Text_1, \Text_2, \dots$ such that $\Text_0 = \Text$, and for every $i > 0$, $\Text_i$ is obtained from $\Text_{i-1}$ by applying BComp (if $i$ is odd) or PComp (if $i$ is even).
+The process stops when the string reduces to a single symbol, i.e., when $|\Text_k| = 1$ for some $k$.
+For a string of length $\Textlen$, each BComp and PComp round runs in $\bigO(\Textlen)$ time and space.
+Since the string length is reduced by a constant factor every two rounds, the overall algorithm runs in $\bigO(\Textlen)$ time and uses $\bigO(\Textlen)$ space~\cite{Jez15,Jez16}.

-A complete example of the recompression process, including round-by-round transformations, can be found in the paper by Jeż~\cite{Jez15,Jez16}.
+A complete example of the recompression process, including round-by-round transformations, can be found in~\cite{Jez15,Jez16}.
 We refer the reader to that work for additional technical details and formal analysis.

-\paragraph{Recompression in Compressed Time.}
+\paragraph{Recompression in Compressed Time}

-In the above scenario, we assumed that the recompression algorithm was applied to an (uncompressed) text $T$ of length $n$.
+In the above scenario, we assumed that the recompression algorithm was applied to an uncompressed text $\Text$ of length $\Textlen$.
 However, the main goal of our paper is to implement the recompression algorithm directly on the SLP-compressed input.
-In~\cite{Jez15}, Jeż describes how to achieve this.
-More precisely, the paper shows that, given an SLP $G$ of size $|G| = g$, one can perform recompression of the text $T$ (obtained by decompressing $G$) in only $\bigO(g \log n)$ time.
+In~\cite{Jez15,Jez16}, Jeż describes how to achieve this.
+More precisely, the paper shows that, given an SLP $G$ of size $|G| = g$, one can perform recompression of the text $\Text$ (obtained by decompressing $G$) in only $\bigO(g \log \Textlen)$ time.

-Our paper essentially implements the algorithm presented in~\cite{Jez15}.
-However, our implementation also incorporates some details from~\cite{collapsing}, which describes a related technique called \emph{restricted recompression}.
-The output of our algorithm is still the standard recompression grammar, as described in~\cite{Jez15,Jez16}.